qwer-1234-q/dashboard_weather_task/README.md

 ## 2.1 User Login

-The user has to login their account so that can access the weather widget, news feed and task manager.
+The user has to login their account so that can access the task manager.

 ## 2.2 User register